WinkyTy/MacOS-Trackpad-MiddleClick/README.md

 ## First Run Setup

 ### 1. Launch the App
-After building, launch the MiddleClick app.
+After installation, launch the MiddleClick app.
 You'll see a grid icon appear in your menu bar.

 ### 2. Grant Accessibility Permissions
 When you first run the app, you'll be prompted to grant accessibility permissions: